 A collective investment scheme (CIS) - sometimes known as a 'pooled investment' - is a fund that usually has several people contribute to it.

-A collective investment scheme (CIS), which is sometimes referred to as a ‘pooled investment’, is a fund that several people contribute to.
-A fund manager will invest the pooled money in one or more types of asset, such as stocks, bonds or property.
+The fund manager of a CIS will invest investors' money into one or more types of asset, such as stocks, bonds or property.

-If a collective investment scheme is not authorised or recognised it is considered an unregulated collective investment scheme (UCIS).
+If a CIS is not authorised or recognised it is considered an unregulated collective investment scheme (UCIS).